AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

 ### Add a Text Policy

-Next add a new policy for the Text components.
+Next add a policy for the Text components.

-1. Navigate to the **Article Page Template** located at: [http://localhost:4502/editor.html/conf/wknd/settings/wcm/templates/article-page/structure.html](http://localhost:4502/editor.html/conf/wknd/settings/wcm/templates/article-page/structure.html).
+1. Navigate to the **Article Page Template** from: [http://localhost:4502/editor.html/conf/wknd/settings/wcm/templates/article-page/structure.html](http://localhost:4502/editor.html/conf/wknd/settings/wcm/templates/article-page/structure.html).

 1. In **Structure** mode, in the main **Layout Container**, select the **Policy** icon next to the **Text** component listed under *Allowed Components*: